akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-11-01.md

 - Akshay: Shorter meetings
 - Chin: Playing around with Python Docker SDK to get the basis idea of what is required to code the DockerManager class.
 Plan for future addition of different container run strategy (like Kubernetes) by designing an interface for ContainerManager.
 - Jason: finishing up dry-run features that adheres to stages order and refactoring code.
+- Lin: Proceeding with the issues as planned.
+The database design allows for a level of isolation, simplifying my work.

 # What did not work this week?
+- Lin: Avoid putting all the code in the Controller class.

 # Design updates